Lettuce Leafy vegetables

 More about our spinach seeds

-• Sowing time: March-April and from mid-August to October
+• Sowing time: March to April and mid-August to mid-October

 • Sowing depth: 1 cm

-• Time to harvest: after 6 - 8 weeks
+• Time to harvest: 6 to 8 weeks

 What do you need to grow your own spinach?